a1024/LensSimulator/readme.txt

 Lens Simulator

-For design and optimization of compound telescope objective lenses out of simple lenses of same refractive index.
+For design of light collecting optical objective systems.

-While changing glass element parameters, the history of the standard deviation of blurriness is drawn on the screen.
+While changing parameters, the history of the standard deviation of blurriness (the loss function) is drawn on the screen.

 Controls:
-	F1: Show controls
+	F1: Show controls (more detail and up-to-date than here)

 	Control pan and zoom with mouse
 	Enter/backspace: zoom